DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 actively shapes and conforms to the culture.[^17_Lindsay_19] Men and women seem to rely on the social context of the site to define gender roles and self-presentation.
-This includes the visual culture, and that culture still promotes the idea that a woman’s ultimate value is in her looks.[^17_Lindsay_28] Match.com and Okcupid.com subtly promote bodies as advertisements.
+This includes the visual culture, and that culture still promotes the idea that a woman's ultimate value is in her looks.[^17_Lindsay_28] Match.com and Okcupid.com subtly promote bodies as advertisements.
 A reoccurring advertisement on my page was for Weight Watchers.
-The ad featured a petite blonde and, given my recent understanding that my looks mattered most, suggested to me the idea that “thin” is a desirable attribute.
+The ad featured a petite blonde and, given my recent understanding that my looks mattered most, suggested to me the idea that "thin" is a desirable attribute.
 The message seemed clear.
 Consumer culture emphasizes thin, small, docile bodies as a representation of true femininity.[^17_Lindsay_28] Many men and women wanted a model like date, and in order to find love, I should look like one, or so I was told.